-FASB ASC 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
+ASC 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities.
-There were no unrecognized tax benefits as of December 31, 2021 and 2020.
-The Company's management determined that the Cayman Islands is the Company's only major tax jurisdiction.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-As of December 31, 2021 and 2020, there were no unrecognized tax benefits and no amounts were accrued for the payment of interest and penalties.
+There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of December 31, 2022 and December 31, 2021.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.
+The Company is subject to income tax examinations by major taxing authorities since inception.